jvyden420/bobpony.org/README.md

 ## Contributing
 Feel free to [contribute](https://github.com/TheBobPony/bobpony.org/wiki/Contributing) to this website, like fixing any spelling errors or any errors that you encounter on this website.
 Any fixes will gladly be accepted.
 Please e-mail me at BobPony@outlook.com if you are interested in being a collaborator, then we'll talk about it.

+### Running locally for development
+If you wish to contribute and want to test changes locally on your own system, here's how.

+If you don't already have bundler, install it using [these instructions.](https://jekyllrb.com/docs/installation/)

+Once you have bundler, its a simple matter of running

+- `bundle install`

+to install all necessary packages, and then

+- `bundle exec jekyll serve`

+to host the website locally.